AtanasovAtanas/pb-interactive-csharp/EN/01-Expressions-and-Statements/05-Aritmetic-Operators.md

                               // from the operation is not a valid numeric value
 ```

-When printing the values ∞ and -∞, the console output may be `?`, because the console in Windows does not work correctly with Unicode and breaks most of the non-standard symbols, letters and special characters.
+When printing the values ∞ and -∞, the console output may be `?`.

+This happens because the console in Windows does not work correctly with Unicode and breaks most of the non-standard symbols, letters and special characters.

 ### Remainder
 The remainder operator `%` computes the remainder after dividing its left-hand operand by its right-hand operand.